Mafia–Camorra War: Protagonists

-Before this conflict started, relations between the two sides were relatively amicable; in fact, each year the Morellos would attend a 'smoker' held by Camorra boss Ricci in Brooklyn.
+Before this conflict started, relations between the two sides were relatively amicable; in fact, each year, the Morellos attended a 'smoker' held by Camorra boss Ricci in Brooklyn.
 However, things were soon to change.

 Morello power play

-As with many gang conflicts, the Mafia-Camorra war started due to greed - in this case, the Morello ambition to control gambling in Manhattan.
+As with many gang conflicts, the Mafia-Camorra war started due to greed - in this case, Morello's ambition to control gambling in Manhattan.
 The Morello's first target was the Del Gaudio brothers, who controlled gambling operations in East Harlem.
 The Morellos killed Nicolo Del Gaudio and cowed his brother Gaetano.

 Their next target, Joseph DeMarco, would be much harder to subdue.
 DeMarco ran a restaurant and several gambling establishments on Mulberry Street in Lower Manhattan.
 Having faced the Morellos before, DeMarco had survived two assassination attempts and had unsuccessfully tried to murder Nicholas Morello on one occasion.
-The Morello family decided to seek help from the Navy Street and Coney Island gangs to subdue DeMarco.
+The Morello family sought help from the Navy Street and Coney Island gangs to subdue DeMarco.

 The Morello plot

 On June 24, 1916, the Morellos met with the Navy Street and Coney Island gangs in Coney Island.
 The reason for the meeting was to parcel out control of all illegal activities in New York, including gambling, drugs, and extortion.
 At the meeting, Nick Morello and his associate, Steve LaSalle, proposed killing DeMarco.
-The two Brooklyn gangs agreed and Lauritano, the Navy Street boss, set up a meeting at his Brooklyn cafe to plan the hit.
+The two Brooklyn gangs agreed, and Lauritano, the Navy Street boss, set up a meeting at his Brooklyn Cafe to plan the hit.

-Three weeks later, Nick Morello and his associates Steve LaSalle, Ciro "The Artichoke King" Terranova, and Giuseppe Verizzano met the Brooklyn gang members at Lauritano's cafe.
+Nick Morello and his associates Steve LaSalle, Ciro "The Artichoke King" Terranova, and Giuseppe Verizzano met the Brooklyn gang members at Lauritano's cafe three weeks later.
 The main problem in staging an attack on DeMarco was that he knew all Morellos and wouldn't let them get near him.
-However, Verizzano was a close friend of DeMarco's; he was therefore assigned to set up the trap.
+However, Verizzano was a close friend of DeMarco's; he was, therefore, assigned to set up the trap.
 The plan was for Verizzano to smuggle a Navy Street hitman into DeMarco's gambling den and point out DeMarco to the assassin, who would then kill him.

 The DeMarco hit

 The first attempt at killing DeMarco failed when Navy Street hitman John Fetto arrived late at the gambling den; by that point, DeMarco had left.
-Complicating the planning for a second attempt, the conspirators found out that a friend of DeMarco, Joe "Chuck" Nazzaro would accompany DeMarco that afternoon.
-To increase their chances of success, John Esposito was added to the hit team.
+Complicating the planning for a second attempt, the conspirators discovered that a friend of DeMarco, Joe "Chuck" Nazzaro, would accompany DeMarco that afternoon.
+John Esposito was added to the hit team to increase their chance of success.
 That afternoon, Esposito and Fetto made their way to a saloon on Elizabeth Street to await a signal from Verizzano.
 At around five o'clock, Verizzano arrived at the saloon and notified the gunmen that DeMarco had arrived at the gambling den.
 Verizzano and the two hitmen left the saloon and made their way to the entrance of the gambling den.